submariner-io/submariner-website/src/content/development/backports/_index.en.md

 * `UPSTREAM_REMOTE`: the remote for the upstream repository.
 Defaults to `origin`.
 * `FORK_REMOTE`: the remote for your forked repository.
 Defaults to `GITHUB_USER`.
 * `GITHUB_USER`: needs to be set to your GitHub username.
+* `GITHUB_TOKEN`: a personal GitHub token, with at least “read:org” and “repo” scopes.

 ### Pull requests requiring dependent backports